Blind spots and biases: the dangers of ignoring eccentricity in gravitational-wave signals from binary black holes: Biases: Mischaracterizing eccentric binaries with parameter estimation

-\begin{itemize} \item For all the values of mass ratio that we consider, the recovery of eccentric injections with quasi-circular waveform models results in significant bias of the chirp mass posterior, such that the injected value falls outside the $90\%$ credible interval.
+\begin{itemize} \item In Fig.~\ref{fig:hist-ns-as-ps}, it can be noted that for all the values of mass ratio that we consider, the recovery of eccentric injections with quasi-circular waveform models results in a significant bias of the chirp mass posterior, such that the injected value falls outside the $90\%$ credible interval.
+This leads us to conclude that when eccentric signals are analysed using quasi-circular waveform models, these models are unable to capture the true parameters of the eccentric signals.

-\item The spin settings (non-spinning, aligned-spin, or precessing-spin) chosen for recovery do not affect the magnitude of shift in the chirp mass posterior for mass ratios 2 and 3, or in other words; the bias in the recovered $\mathcal{M}$ is same regardless of assumptions about spin magnitude and spin tilt.
+\item In the same figure, we also observe that the spin settings (non-spinning, aligned-spin, or precessing-spin) chosen for recovery do not affect the magnitude of shift in the chirp mass posterior for mass ratios 2 and 3, or in other words; the bias in the recovered $\mathcal{M}$ is same regardless of assumptions about spin magnitude and spin tilt.
+This leads us to conclude that including spins in parameter estimation with quasi-circular waveform models has negligible impact on the recovery of the chirp mass posterior when the injection is non-spinning and eccentric in nature.

-\item For $q=1$, the shift in the chirp mass posteriors for different spin configurations, seen in figure \ref{fig:hist_q_1}, can partly be explained due to the prior railing of mass ratio ($q$) leading to almost the entire posterior volume lying outside the injected value.
+\item For $q=1$, the shift in the chirp mass posteriors for different spin configurations, seen in the right panel of Fig.~\ref{fig:hist-ns-as-ps}, can partly be explained due to the prior railing of mass ratio ($q$) leading to almost the entire posterior volume lying outside the injected value.
 This can lead to prior railing in component masses and other correlated parameters.
 This is discussed in detail in appendix \ref{appendix:q_1}.

-\item The effective spin ($\chi_\text{eff}$) posterior is largely consistent with zero for both quasi-circular and eccentric injections.
-The same trend is seen for both the $q=2$ and $q=3$ cases.
-The slight deviation of $\chi_\text{eff}$ from $0$ for $q=1$ case can be explained by looking at the correlation between chirp mass and $\chi_\text{eff}$ (see Fig. \ref{fig:corner-ps-q-1-3} in appendix \ref{appendix:q_1}).
+\item The effective spin ($\chi_\text{eff}$) posteriors, seen in Figs.~\ref{fig:corner-ps-q-2} and \ref{fig:corner-ps-q-1-3}, are largely consistent with zero for both quasi-circular and eccentric injections, for $q=2$ and $q=3$ cases.
+The slight deviation of $\chi_\text{eff}$ from $0$ for $q=1$ case can be explained by looking at the correlation between chirp mass and $\chi_\text{eff}$ (see Fig.~\ref{fig:corner-ps-q-1-3} in appendix \ref{appendix:q_1}).
+We also note in Fig.~\ref{fig:corner-ps-q-2}, looking at the 2D posteriors, that chirp mass shows correlation with $\chi_\text{eff}$ both for quasi-circular and eccentric injections.
+On the other hand, there doesn't seem to be direct and visible correlation of $\chi_\text{p}$ with $\mathcal{M}$ and $\chi_\text{eff}$.